An opt-in is a term used when someone agrees to subscribe to your marketing channels, generally via email.

 Canva

 Not only does Canva shine when it comes to providing tools for graphic design, but also when it comes to their email marketing.
-Because Canva is so simple to use, even “non-creatives” can begin designing something beautiful in just a few clicks.
+Because Canva is so easy to use, even “non-creatives” can begin designing something beautiful in just a few clicks.

 Create better emails faster with Stensul